 The FMC regulates international ocean liner transportation, and is also involved, through its regulation of marine terminal operators, with aspects of the intermodal movement of ocean cargo in the U.S. In addition, foreign-based ocean transportation intermediaries are subject to statutory bonding requirements under FMC jurisdiction.
-To the extent that there are changes in the regulatory treatment of international liner operations by foreign governments, as will be the case in Europe beginning in late 2008, the FMC will need to conduct research to determine the likely affect of such changes on U.S. trades.
+To the extent that there are changes in the regulatory treatment of international liner operations by foreign governments, as was the case in Europe beginning in late 2008 with the FMC's publication of its Study of the 2008 Repeal of the Liner Conference Exemption from European Union Competition Law, the agency will continue to monitor such changes and the likely effect of such changes on U.S. trades.
 Over time, and depending on their actual impacts, regulatory changes in other regions could also provide a possible impetus for a review of U.S. statutes or regulations on liner shipping.
 Consequently, FMC analyses of possible future proposals for statutory revisions may be required.